 Rotterdam summer carnival

 Rotterdam is without a doubt the most multicultural city in The Netherlands and with so many inhabitants with Caribbean or South American roots, Rotterdam is just the perfect setting for a proper summer carnival.
 Having said that, dance and drum groups from all over Europe travel to Rotterdam to join the festivities.
-A dance group from my neighborhood practices all year to take part!
+A dance group from my neighbourhood practices all year to take part!

 The street parade is the most popular event of the carnival and basically, the entire city becomes a tropical dance route.
 It doesn’t matter if you’re young or old, male or female, colourfully dressed or not: if you feel like dancing along, just dance along.
 It’s fun to stand along the routes, watching the bright and sparkling floats (especially the one with the Summer Carnival Queen!) and all the beautiful outfits.